 - Small businesses in Wisconsin employ 1.4 million workers who account for 45.9% of the entire state workforce.

-- The top three industries with the highest number of small business employees include:
+- Three industries have the highest number of small business employees:

 - There are 7,607 small business exporters in the state of Wisconsin who account for 28.4% of the state’s $20.6 billion worth of export revenue.

 - State law requires that every new Wisconsin LLC designates a Wisconsin registered agent that will be available during regular business hours at a physical address within the state.

 - In order to form an LLC (limited liability company) in Wisconsin, you need to file your Articles of Organization with the Department of Financial Institutions.
 The filing fee is $130 for online filing or $170 when filing by mail.